Skip to main content

 “J’ai vu que vous recrutiez actuellement un [role], ce type de poste indique souvent que [problem your solution solves] est en train de devenir une priorité.
 Nous aidons des acteurs comme [similar company] à [specific outcome]. Ça vous parlerait d’en discuter ?”

-For LinkedIn outreach sequences, Waalaxy is effective for automating multi-step follow-ups after you’ve identified the right contact.
+For LinkedIn outreach sequences, Waalaxy is effective for automating multi-step flows after you’ve identified the right contact.
 Pair it with Fullenrich to find verified email addresses for the decision-makers tied to those hiring departments.

-Step 4, Time your follow-up to the hiring lifecycle
+Step 4: Time your follow-up to the hiring lifecycle

 Job offers don’t stay open forever.
-The sweet spot for outreach is typically within the first two weeks of a posting going live, before the company has committed to a solution internally, and while the problem is still being actively defined.
+The sweet spot for outreach is typically within the first two weeks of a posting going live, before the company has committed to a solution internally and while the problem is still being actively defined.

 Real Estate Segments in France Worth Targeting With Job Offer Signals